roytrust/programming/git.md

 cat .git/HEAD
 ```
-### The index file
-* Examine index file: git ls-files --stage
-* by default _git commit_ uses the index to create the commit
-* by default _git diff_ compares between working and the index file; _git diff_ can also show us the difference between the working directory and the last commit `git diff HEAD`, or between the index and the last commit `git diff --cached`.
-* A file is listed as "Changes to be committed", when is cached in the index file (_git add_).
-A file is marked "changed but not updated", if it isn’t reflected in the index.

 ### Other core concepts
+* keep in mind the difference between "working tree contents", "index file" and "committed tree"
 * the HEAD link is supposed to always point to the branch you are working on right now.
+* .git/index file is the index that describes your current working tree.
+Examine index file: `git ls-files --stage`
+* by default _git commit_ uses the index to create the commit
 * Objects are immutable.
-* .git/index file is the index that describes your current working tree.
-* keep in mind the difference between "working tree contents", "index file" and "committed tree"

 ### Commands
 ```